-Drug and Alcohol Intervention Help
+Drug and Alcohol Intervention

-The alcohol and drug rehab intervention prepares the family and develops a compassionate but determined plan to speak out loud, in truth, and to present and option for life.
+The drug and alcohol rehab intervention prepares the family and develops a compassionate but determined plan to speak out loud, in truth, and to present and option for life.
 As with the lifestyle changes that occur in addiction, there comes a new way of thinking and reasoning.
 It is all about keeping the pain down and feeling better.
 The substance becomes his bodyguard against pain and discomfort.

 Why not feel good?
 A new norm of living is quickly established with all the old loves, connections, attachments and principles compromised.
 The hardest thing for a loved one to understand and accept is, "If he really loved me, he would not do this."